Last updated: March 16, 2022

 2. To the right under Validated Modules click “Search”.
 You will be taken to the search screen where you enter “kioxia” into the Vendor field and then search.

-3. The search results will display the KIOXIA FIPS certified modules.
+3. The search results will display several KIOXIA FIPS certified modules.

-4. The “Tested Configuration” information below is the System-on-Chip (SoC) or Crypto Sub-Chip encryption that KIOXIA uses in PM5 Series SSDs.
-TC58NC1033GTC is also inside the drive and can be electronically validated by issuing the INQUIRY command (VPD-CEh) and the SECURITY PROTOCOL IN command (Security Compliance Information).
+4. Clicking any Certification Number will show more details about that certificate.
+The “Tested Configuration” information below is the System-on-Chip (SoC) or Crypto Sub-Chip encryption that KIOXIA uses in PM6 Series SSDs.
+TC58NC1032GTC is also inside the drive and can be electronically validated by issuing the INQUIRY command (VPD-CEh) and the SECURITY PROTOCOL IN command (Security Compliance Information).

 All company names, product names and service names may be trademarks of their respective companies.